How to set up a call centre

 Although the system is simple, the scope for customer dissatisfaction is high.
 As with the staff rota example above, a few simple changes can lead to massive results in goodwill, customer and staff satisfaction.

-Below are a couple of examples of simple call routing changes (getting progressively more complex) that can be applied to most phone switches.
+Below are three examples of simple call routing changes (getting progressively more complex) that can be applied to most phone switches.

 Example 1.
 (Simple ACD)